tyntec/api-samples/chat-integrations/README.md

 ## Utilities

-CMD Postman Collection - Collection of self-service requests for the Postman
+CMD Postman Collection - Collection of self-service requests for the Support Inbox API in Postman